 Every pregnancy is a fresh start.

-Sarah Baker is a the co-owner of Lifetime of Love Doula Services.
-She has been supporting families for almost a decade as a birth doula, postpartum & infant care doula and childbirth educator.
+SJ Baker is a the co-owner of Lifetime of Love Doula Services.
+She has been supporting families for over a decade as a birth doula, postpartum & infant care doula and childbirth educator.
 She is mom to three boys, twins and a singleton.